gustarus/depler/readme.md

 # Depler ![docker](https://img.shields.io/badge/-docker_deploy-333?style=flat-square&logo=docker) ![with love](https://img.shields.io/badge/-with_love-ff69b4?style=flat-square) ![hardcore](https://img.shields.io/badge/-hardcore-orange?style=flat-square)
 **Easily deploy your docker app to single remote host without dependencies**.
 No registry.
-No swarm.
+No swarm (actually, optional).
 No kubernetes.
 Only hardcore.
 Only single remote machine.
 What you only need: it is docker on both - local and remote machines.

 ## Installation
+**0. Install docker**

+This package requires docker on both: local and remote machines.
+Just google for `install docker %os%`.

+**1. Install the package**

 Install as local package to link with `./node_modules/.bin`.
 ```bash
 npm i --save-dev depler